Three house plants

 • Choose carriers carefully.
 Sometimes, the safest way to ship a plant is through express delivery.
 Choosing carriers who work seven days a week will ensure your plants aren't sitting around without light or care for too long.

 • Reduce shipping costs where possible.
+Controlling shipping costs is key to your success.
 In some cases, you may be able to ship your plants without soil and other accessories that can add weight and, therefore, increase your shipping price.

 Go forth and harvest